 If so, post a comment and link showing how you are using…Continue

 Added by Daniel Bassill on December 4, 2016 at 11:46am — No Comments

-I've hosted this Ning site since 2007 with the goal that teams from colleges, faith groups, businesses, etc. in Chicago and other cities would use the information and ideas to build strategies that make mentor-rich youth programs available in all high poverty neighborhoods, and help each get the on-going flow of…Continue
+I've hosted this Ning site since 2007 with the goal that teams from colleges, faith groups, businesses, etc. in Chicago and other cities would use the information and ideas to build strategies that make mentor-rich youth programs available in all high poverty neighborhoods, and help each get the on-going flow of talent and operating dollars needed to constantly move from…Continue

 Added by Daniel Bassill on April 27, 2016 at 2:14pm — No Comments